 My Next Brush — in Washington

-My next brush took place about a dozen years later (in 1983 or 84) when Bush was vice president.
+My next brush took place in 1983, when Bush was vice president.
 At the time, I was working at the U.S. Information Agency’s Foreign Press Center.
 Our job was to assist foreign print and broadcast journalists covering the United States.
 One of the specific tasks that sometimes fell to us was to arrange special interviews with the president or vice president in advance of a trip abroad.
 On the occasion in question, Vice President Bush was getting ready for a trip to several nations in North Africa and the Middle East, and the Foreign Press Center had set up an interview for several TV reporters from the countries on Bush’s upcoming itinerary.
 Although the Mideast was not my “beat” at the Foreign Press Center (I was mainly responsible for European media), I had somehow gotten involved in the arrangements for this event and, when the day of the interview arrived, I had to be present.
 (For another Foreign Press Center vignette involving Vice President Bush and me, albeit indirectly, see this blog post.)

 The vice president’s office is (or, at least, was then) in the Eisenhower Executive Office Building, next door to the White House.
 My office was six blocks away in the National Press Building.
 It was mid-summer, which means, in Washington, extremely hot and humid.
 As usual, I was pressed for time, so I had to walk fast.
 I took off my jacket, loosened my collar and tie, and showed up hot, sweaty and out of breath.
 Of course, inside it was pleasantly air-conditioned, and at some point, I put my jacket back on.
 When the journalists had completed their interviews with him, Vice President Bush, very relaxed and informal, suggested that the whole group — the journalists who’d just interviewed him and the several USIA people who’d assisted with the arrangements — pose for a group picture.
 So there I was, in a photo with the vice president, my shirt collar open and the knot of my tie not where it belonged but halfway down to my solar plexus.
 (Unfortunately, I can’t find my copy of the photo just now.
 When I do, I’ll post it here.)